Fleckism/SecurityPlus/SecurityPlus/7C Authentication Technologies.md

 -   Network access server ([[NAS]])—edge network appliances, such as switches, access points, and VPN gateways.
 These are also referred to as _RADIUS clients_ or authenticators.
 -   AAA server—the authentication server, positioned within the local network.

 With AAA, the NAS devices do not have to store any authentication credentials.
-They forward this data between the AAA server and the supplicant.
-There are two main types of AAA server: RADIUS and TACACS+.
+They forward this data between the AAA server and the supplicant. ==There are two main types of AAA server: RADIUS and TACACS+.==
 # REMOTE AUTHENTICATION DIAL-IN USER SERVICE

 The Remote Authentication Dial-in User Service ([[RADIUS]]) standard is published as an Internet standard.
 There are several RADIUS server and client products.